If you suffer from stubborn yeast infections, chances are you’ve come across the candida diet.

 If you haven’t come across it, advocates of the candida diet claim that cutting out certain foods (especially sugar and processed foods) will reverse any Candida overgrowth in your body and therefore treat/prevent yeast infections, along with myriad other benefits.

-While yeast infections are indeed caused by a Candida overgrowth in your vagina, is your breakfast bagel really the culprit?
+While yeast infections are indeed caused by a Candida overgrowth in your vagina, is your breakfast bagel really the culprit, and does the candida diet work?
 Let’s explore the evidence behind the candida diet.

 What causes yeast infections?